BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 > :book: ***What is a provenance mark?*** A provenance mark is a forward-commitment hash chain.
 It will be used to record the evolution of this identity, showing that each version is linked to the previous one (and also, which is the newest version of a set).

 > :book: **What is a wrapped envelope?** A Gordian Envelope is a package of informational triplets in the form of subject-predicate-object.
 An assertion (the predicate and the object) always apply to a specific subject.
 To make an assertion apply to more information, you wrap the envelope, and then apply the assertion to the wrapped envelope.
 Signatures are assertions, so for a signature to apply to an entire envelope (in this case, all of the XID information), it must be wrapped prior to signing.

+> :brain: **Learn more**: The [Signing and Verification](../concepts/signing.md) concept doc explains the cryptographic details of many of these elements.

 ### View your XID structure

 The `envelope format` command can always be used to display a human-readable version of a Gordian Envelope, including a XID Document.